LiveContainer/livecontainer.github.io/docs/guides/app-settings.md

 ### Signer

-It is recommended to use `ZSign` as the default signer.
+This option has been removed in version 3.3.55, now `ZSign` is the default signer.

 ### Language